 Let’s start with deciding on Beef or Pork ribs.
 Next decision is ribs with bone or boneless ribs.
 After that we are ready to start the Dr. Pepper ribs.
 First thing is to brown the ribs on the stove in some olive oil.
 This is optional and if you are in a hurry you can skip browning the ribs on the stove.
 After the ribs are browned then I put the ribs in a pan and added some Dr. Pepper soda to cover the ribs 3/4 of the way.
 I put the covered my ribs pan in the oven at about 300 to 325 degrees for about 3 hours to slow cook.
 I check my food in the oven regularly to ensure the food does not dry out and if it does then add more Dr. Pepper soda.
 Three hours later bam tender Dr. Pepper ribs are ready to get out the oven.
 If you like your ribs with a crispy top, after the ribs are ready, drain the ribs juice from the cooking container into a bowl for later use and put the ribs back into the oven and put the oven on Broiler for a couple of minutes to get the crispy top.
 The Dr. Pepper soda ribs sauce you drained from the ribs can be poured in with the crispy ribs.

-I made a side dish of Potato Salad and added some Lime Mint Elderflower mineral water from Whole Foods grocery store.
-I typically cook with Pellegrino mineral water however on this occasion decided to use the flavored mineral water.
-The potato salad that I made was simple, it contained potatoes, boiled eggs, mayonnaise, little bit of mustard, salt, pepper, celery and some lime mint elderflower mineral water added after all the other ingredients.
-Adding the lime mint elderflower after the potato salad ingredients are mixed helps to make sure that I not make the potato salad watery.
+I made a side dish of Potato Salad.
+The potato salad that I made was simple, it contained potatoes, boiled eggs, mayonnaise, little bit of mustard, salt, pepper, celery and a little bit of Pellegrino mineral water added after all the other ingredients are mixed in.
+Adding the Pellegrino mineral water after the potato salad ingredients are mixed helps to make sure that I just add a little bit.